 Students who are Alabama residents and from families in which the head of the family is blind and whose family income is insufficient to provide educational benefits for attendance at an Alabama postsecondary institution are eligible to apply for this scholarship program.
 Students must apply within two years of high school graduation.
-Applications are available from the Alabama Department of Rehabilitation Services, 2129 East South Boulevard, Montgomery, Alabama 36116-2455.
+For applications and additional information regarding this program, contact the Coordinator of Blind Services by calling (334) 293-7315 (Montgomery Office) or (256) 362-0638 (Talladega Office).